An official website of the United States government.

 If you recently purchased moss balls for your aquarium, they must be properly destroyed - don't dump them!
 Refer to Zebra Mussel Disposal Instructions.

-Consumers should be advised that moss ball products purchased from PetSmart and Petco may be subject to a voluntary product recall.
+Consumers should be advised that moss ball products purchased from PetSmart Petco may be subject to a voluntary product recall.

 Please add reports of zebra mussels attached to moss balls to the USGS NAS Database - Sighting Report Form.